Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

         private void SetDirection()
         {
-            :
             .
+            .
+			.
         }
 	}

-The final implementation derive from the AbstractAsteroid and override some part of it
+The final implementation derives from the AbstractAsteroid and override some part of it.

-Because the AbstractAsteroid perfectly appropiate for this class we only have to create an empty constructor
+Because the AbstractAsteroid perfectly defines everything for StraitMovingAsteroid class so we only have to create an empty constructor.

 	public class StraitMovingAsteroid : AbstractAsteroid
     {